-Management's Discussion and Analysis for the six months ended June 30, 2023
+Management's Discussion and Analysis for the nine months ended September 30, 2023

-Phoenix Silver Project, Arizona, United States
+Phoenix Silver Property, Arizona, United States

-On February 5, 2020, Silver One entered into an agreement to acquire an 100% interest in a very high-grade native silver prospect in Arizona.
+On February 5, 2020, Silver One entered into an agreement to acquire a 100% interest in a very high-grade native silver prospect in Arizona.
 The property, Phoenix Silver, lies within the "Arizona Silver Belt", immediately adjacent to the prolific copper producing area of Globe, Arizona.
 Multiple native silver vein fragments, interpreted to have been transported short distances downslope from partially exposed vein structures, have been found at or near-surface in numerous areas throughout the property.